 Since fiscal year 2015-16 is the initial year of the AEBG, it is predictable that the grant’s statutory provisions and funding will remain the same for the upcoming fiscal year 2016-17.
 The Governor and Legislature will assess the grant’s implementation and results before committing to changes.

 The following is an excerpt from the summary of the proposed budget Governor Jerry Brown presented in January 2015.
-This budget proposal led to the enactment of the Adult Education Block Grant program in June 2015.

 As the state’s economic recovery continues, many Californians are entering and returning to the workforce seeking jobs that require more education and training.
 However, the does not have a coordinated approach that links efforts of various entities—traditional K-12 schools, adult schools, community colleges, universities, and local workforce investment boards, libraries, social service agencies, public safety agencies and employers—and the resources do not effectively develop skills needed in the workforce.
 Increasing the resources and better targeting where they are used will increase the skills of California’s workforce and better meet the demands of the growing economy.
 Making this investment strategically will also help reduce the number of Californians living in poverty.

 For the last several years, the Census Bureau has reported that about 16 percent of California residents are living in poverty—slightly above the national average of 14.9 percent.
 The Census Bureau’s supplemental measurement of poverty, which considers broader measures of income and the cost of living, reflects a poverty rate of 23.4 percent (a three-year average).
 Additionally, while the state’s economic condition has improved since the Great Recession, the increase in wages and salaries has been uneven, with much of the gain being made by the state’s wealthiest residents.